backprop-ai/backprop/docs/source/Models.rst

 Models
 ======

 Models are classes that power tasks.
-You can import models from ``kiri.models``.
+You can import models from ``backprop.models``.

 A valid model must: